syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ![wpf setting pulsingtile title](Getting-Started_images/wpf-tile-setting-title-pulsingtile.png)

-## Setting Image on PulsingTile
+## Setting Image content

+The ImageSource defines the image to be displayed at the center of the tile.
 You can set the image to the tile by setting image path to the [ImageSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ImageSource.html) property.

 {% tabs %}
 {% highlight XAML %}